jtof-dev/posy-cursor-macos/README.md

 ## Installation

-1. To change your cursor in MacOS, install [Mousecape](https://github.com/alexzielenski/Mousecape/releases) (just download the latest `.zip` and install)
+1. To change your cursor in MacOS, install [Mousecape](https://github.com/alexzielenski/Mousecape/releases) (just download the latest `.zip` and install like normal)

 2. Download either [posy-cursor-original.cape](posy-cursor-original.cape) or [posy-cursor-with-copy.cape](posy-cursor-with-copy.cape)